-FlickTunes for iPhone review
+FlickTunes for iPhone full review

 I can’t think of too many iPhone apps I can operate blind.
 And I’m not certain SoGeeky Software would approve of its app being used quite that way.